szabgab/perlmaven.com/sites/en/pages/random-numbers-in-forked-processes.md

 Let me just repeat here what the documentation of `rand` also says:

-<b>"rand()" is not cryptographically secure.
-You should not rely on it in security-sensitive situations.</b>
+**"rand()" is not cryptographically secure.
+You should not rely on it in security-sensitive situations.**

 ## Comments